jc141x/jc141-bash/setup/arch.md

 sudo pacman -S --needed gamescope
 ```

 - Nvidia not supported yet, but coming soon.
 Meanwhile don't install it or it will get used and fail to boot games.
+This also applies to old GPUs with no vulkan support or semi-supported.

 - Technically optional, highly recommended against alt-tab freezes and isolation from system display server.